marcinwiacek/requestor/readme.md

 Indeed.
 But don't expect all possible support in such situation.
 Time is money.

 # I want this and this function
 Wait or see previous point.
-Theoretically, if we don't have limit in nodeJS, it could be added.
+Theoretically, if we don't have technical limits in nodeJS, it could be added.

 # Support
 GitHub or marcin (@) mwiacek (.) com.
 I will do my best, but I can't give